kiLeo13/DiscordBot/README.md

 `Countdown`
 - You can run a countdown in case you are a weird person and want a countdown from X to 0.

+`Misc`
+- Yeah, this bot has many more features that I won't list here, but you can check them out by simply looking at the code.